 And this means you get to decide when, how and where you work.

-In fact, Grubhub may well give you the best information of anyone on which to decide.
+It also means you can decide which orders you accept.
 While Grubhub does not display how many miles you're driving at the time of this article, you do know exactly what they will pay you on any offer.

 That means you know when it's going to be a dud.
 Why would you take that dud?
-You can evaluate delivery offers and choose if it makes sense.
+You can evaluate delivery offers and choose whether it makes sense.

 The second most important thing you can do to increase earnings is the amount of time it takes to deliver.
-Efficiency is huge.
+It could be the MOST important factor.

 Working the right places and times.

-You're going to do better delivering from 5 to 8 than from 2 to 5.
+You'll usually be better off delivering from 5 to 8 than from 2 to 5.
 Cold stormy nights when there's a big sporting event on TV will be more profitable than the perfect weather kind of day where everyone's out at the barbeque.
 Weekends are usually far more profitable than Tuesdays.

 Get to know when and where works, and you'll make a huge difference in what you earn.

-How does Grubhub pay compare to that of other delivery companies?
+How does Grubhub pay compare to other delivery companies?

 I don't think there's a universal answer to that question.